budude2/emporia-vue-local-extended/README.md

 - Also uses lots of lambdas

 ## Configuration
 The configuration relies mostly on substitutions.
-All options are needed, and if you mess something up it most likely will not compile/
+All options are needed, and if you mess something up it most likely will not compile.
 ```yaml
 substitutions:
   name: em02